Home » Recipes » Breakfast » Muffins, Scones & Quick Breads » Orange Glazed Poppy Seed Bread

 it was out of this world and I’m hoping that this is the recipe… It was the best stuff and we all loved it.
 Thanks for posting this and I can’t wait to try it on my own.

-4. WOW!!!
-Great flavor–I was worried at first because my batter was so liquid-y. but they turned out wonderful!!!!!
-I made 1 loaf and a dozen muffins also made homemade strawberry jam to go with them…delish!!!
+WOW!!!
+Great flavor–they turned out wonderful!!!!!
+Also made homemade strawberry jam to go with them…delish!!!
 Thanks for the great post!!!

 1. Thank you so much for your comment – I love to hear when someone makes a recipe I post!
 Strawberry jam sounds lovely with that bread!